-Doctors typically give the antibiotic isoniazid to infants who have been exposed to an active tuberculosis infection even if they are not ill because this drug helps prevent the infection from becoming active.
+Doctors typically give the antibiotic isoniazid to infants who have been exposed to an active tuberculosis infection even if they are not ill because this medication helps prevent the infection from becoming active.

-In much of the developing world, where the risk of developing tuberculosis is higher, newborns are routinely given a vaccine called bacille Calmette-Guérin (BCG) to help prevent childhood tuberculosis.
-Doctors usually do not recommend the BCG vaccine for people living in developed countries because the risk of infection is lower.
+In medically underserved areas of the world, where the risk of developing tuberculosis is higher, newborns are routinely given a vaccine called bacille Calmette-Guérin (BCG) to help prevent childhood tuberculosis.
+Doctors usually do not recommend the BCG vaccine for people living in high-resource countries where the risk of infection is lower.

 Treatment of TB in Newborns

-Newborns who have an active tuberculosis infection may be treated with a combination of the antibiotics isoniazid, rifampin, pyrazinamide, ethionamide, and ethambutol and sometimes other drugs.
+Newborns who have an active tuberculosis infection may be treated with a combination of the antibiotics isoniazid, rifampin, pyrazinamide, ethionamide, and ethambutol and sometimes other medications.

 Newborns who have a positive skin test or who are exposed to active tuberculosis after birth are given isoniazid to prevent the infection from developing.

-In newborns, all drugs for tuberculosis are taken for 6 months or longer.
+In newborns, all medications for tuberculosis are taken for 6 months or longer.